gbv/nomisma-reconciliation/README.md

 # Nomisma OpenRefine Reconciliation API Proxy

-A simple proxy for the Nomisma OpenRefine Reconciliation API.
-Why?
-Because [the official API](http://nomisma.org/apis/reconcile) does not support HTTPS.
+A simple proxy for the Nomisma OpenRefine Reconciliation API. ~~Why?
+Because [the official API](http://nomisma.org/apis/reconcile) does not support HTTPS.~~ Update: **This project is deprecated.** The official API now supports both HTTPS and access via CORS.

 ## Installation